martinthomson/internet-draft-template/draft-deeglaze-amd-sev-snp-corim-profile.md

 AMD SEV-SNP launch endorsements are carried in one or more CoMIDs inside a CoRIM.

-The profile attribute in the CoRIM MUST be present and MUST have a single entry set to the uri http://amd.com/please-permalink-me as shown in {{figure-profile}}.
+The profile attribute in the CoRIM MUST be present and MUST have a single entry set to the URI http://amd.com/please-permalink-me as shown in {{figure-profile}}.

 ~~~ cbor-diag